emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 - **Powerful regex support:**
   Use regular expressions for advanced, precise search patterns.

-- **Instant search with one keystroke:**
-  Press a key (like `F12`) and instantly search for the symbol under your cursor — no prompts, no friction.

 - **Customisable patterns, file exclusion, and case sensitivity:**
   Easily refine your search with regex prefixes and suffixes, exclude specific file types (like `.log` files or backups), and toggle between case-sensitive and case-insensitive searches.